Sent: Monday, December 17, 2012 6:04 PM

 That one says: This is as close to the real Charley's Crab Gazpacho recipe as I'd think you can get without having the actual recipe.

 It tastes IDENTICAL and is quite simple.
 This sort of recipe is what I call a “tastes-like” or “copycat” recipe.
-That sort of recipe
+That sort

 I must take issue with your doubt that the real recipe could use bottled Italian dressing.
 My experience with real restaurant